Fortitude pukhtoon core is the first pushto rap band formed in 2005. The band lineup consists of:

 On 11 September 2011, the band released its second track, “Timepass.”
 It was an incredibly well-written song with a unique style; the song was an enormous success and immediately got the attention of the fans.
 At this point, Fortitude also started getting attention from other countries, and their music crossed the boundaries.

 “Timepass” was followed by “so Fly,” released on 3 February 2012.
-The song’s electrifying lyrics and dynamic rhythm make it a unique entry into the hip hop industry.
+The song’s electrifying lyrics and dynamic rhythm make it a unique entry into the hip-hop industry.
 The song is about Pushto culture and praises the high culture and tradition of the Pukhtoon people.

-After the song’s success, Fortitude released their fourth song in 2012 in collaboration with Alag the Band.
+After the song’s success, Fortitude released its fourth song in 2012 in collaboration with Alag the Band.
 “No Borders,” delivers the message of unified arts and music without borders.
 The song was recorded, and the video was shot, compiled, and finished in just one day.

-Talking in an interview, Shumail spoke about the idea and inspiration of the song.
+In an interview, Shumail spoke about the idea and inspiration of the song.
 “We had the song in mind for the last year.
 Mustafa knew Shaan (Alag the Band’s member) through some acquaintances.
 When the idea of collaboration was brought forward, Alag the Band accepted the idea gladly as they wanted to start Pashto rap as well”.

 “It was an exciting experience.
 We were planning to work on a Pashto rap project, and the idea of working together with the Pashto rap kings was an opportunity for us,” said one of Alag, the band members.
 When the song was finalized, everyone involved wrote their lyrics.
 Several YouTubers, fans, and artists from India, Malaysia, the USA, and Europe acclaimed the song.
 The band appeared in Dawn news.